harry7557558/spirulae/README.md

 The equation parser implements the following features:

  - Function and variable definition
+ - Vector and complex number supports
  - Comments (start with `#`, `%`, or `//`)
  - LaTeX preview
- - Complex number support for all graphers
  - Special functions
  - Automatic differentiation
  - etc.